typetools/guava/README-typetools.md

 This must be done on a CSE machine, which has access to the necessary passwords.

-If you want to re-release some version of Guava because you have added annotations or because the Checker Framework has changed, then *you will need to do something special*.
+Re-releasing:  If you want to re-release some version of Guava because you have added annotations or because the Checker Framework has changed, then *you will need to do something special*.
 (Because you have probably pulled, from upstream, commits subsequent to the release.)
 Those instructions are not yet written.

-Use the latest Checker Framework release (https://github.com/typetools/checker-framework/releases) by changing `pom.xml` (in 1 place) and `guava/pom.xml` (in 1 place).
+1. Use the latest Checker Framework release (https://github.com/typetools/checker-framework/releases) by changing `pom.xml` (in 1 place) and `guava/pom.xml` (in 1 place).
 Re-build to ensure that typechecking still works.
 Commit and push.
 If a `cf-master` branch exists in this repository, follow the instructions above to merge it into master.

-Pull in the latest Guava version (https://github.com/google/guava/releases):
+2. Pull in the latest Guava version (https://github.com/google/guava/releases):
 ```
 git fetch --tags https://github.com/google/guava
 git pull https://github.com/google/guava v29.0
 ```

-Update the version number
+3. Update the version number
  * multiple places in this file, and
  * in file guava/cfMavenCentral.xml .

 If it's not the same as the upstream version, then also edit pom.xml and guava/pom.xml.

+4. Run the following commands.

+JAVA_HOME must be a JDK 8 JDK.

 ```
 PACKAGE=guava-29.0-jre